-Since July 2014, he’s based in Melbourne, Australia, living and working as a freelance photographer.
+From July 2014 until June 2017, he was based in Melbourne, Australia, living and working as a freelance photographer.

 He is madly in love with people and their uniqueness.
 His portraits speak of a great range of subjects, from strangers in the street to various artists in every stage of their careers, that he portraits with a great deal of character and color.

 His first photoshoot with the make up artist Ollie Savage gave birth to [White Pt.2] a photo that got to the finals of Sydney’s Head On Photo Festival 2015, and since then has been exhibited in Melbourne, New York and New Dehli.

 In November 2015 he worked again with Ollie Savage and shot a new project, called , where they set out to shoot 24 photoshoots with 24 different people in 24 hours consecutively.